ccabanero/ios-coregraphics-snippets/README.md

 ##Description

-This repo simply contains sample code for using Core Graphics.
+This repo simply contains sample code for using Core Graphics with Swift.

 ##Languages